 Embrace your artistic voice

 How do you as, a performer, obtain personal and artistic ownership of all the techniques you’ve learnt?
-How do you become, not only a very skilled actor, but a truly creative artist with a distinct ”voice” in the wider perspectives of artistic practice, practice research, and societal, political, (cross-)cultural and existential agency.
+How do you become, not only a very skilled actor, but a truly creative artist with a distinct ”voice” in the wider perspectives of artistic practice and practice research, exercising societal, political, (cross-)cultural and existential agency.

 You will work with scenes within different performative media, and productions within different genres, collaborating with a series of experienced directors.
 You will practice further to utilise your methodical tools in a confident and independent way, and you will be encouraged and guided to cultivate an acting method that suits your particular artistic temperament.

-We will guide you in finding an apprenticeship within a performative medium (theatre, film, TV, internet, radio).
+We will guide you in seeking out an internship within a performative medium that makes sense for you and the path you’re on (theatre, film, TV, performance art, dance, internet, radio).
 The aim is for you to gain additional professional acting experience and to extend your network.

-Previous students have had their apprenticeship in various places such as Copenhagen, Odense, Holstebro, Ebeltoft, Reykjavik, New York, Cape Town and London.
+Previous students have had their internship in various places such as Copenhagen, Odense, Holstebro, Vordingborg, Reykjavik, Helsinki, Varna, Budapest, New York, Cape Town, and London.

 The training is completed with a final production, directed by a guest director.
-Your fellow students and you work with a modern theatre piece during a 10 week rehearsal period, resulting in a production, which is presented to an invited audience of industry members and other guests.
+The ensemble works with a modern theatre piece during a 10 week rehearsal period, resulting in a production, which is presented to an invited audience of industry members and other guests.

 COURSES 3rd YEAR

 The 3rd Year singing classes focus on further strengthening the vocal and physical fundament through exercises for the singing voice and for a singer’s body with the aim to incorporate and sustain healthy vocal habits.
 Aiming for professional proficiency, you will learn to have full individual and collective responsibility for your vocal and physical warmup before class.